adityaarakal/instant-express-manager/docs/USER_GUIDE.md

 - **Pause/Resume**: Click the pause/resume button to pause or resume an EMI
 - **View Transactions**: Click the transaction count to view generated transactions
 - **Progress Tracking**: See "X / Y installments" progress bar showing completion status
+- **Convert to Recurring**: Click the swap icon (⇄) to convert this EMI to a Recurring Template (useful if you realize the payment doesn't have a fixed end date)
 - **Edit**: Click the edit icon to modify the EMI
 - **Delete**: Click the delete icon to remove the EMI (only if no transactions are linked)

+### Converting EMIs to Recurring Templates

+If you created an EMI but later realize it should be a Recurring Template (e.g., the payment doesn't have a fixed number of installments), you can convert it:

+1. Click the **swap icon (⇄)** next to the EMI you want to convert
+2. Review the conversion wizard that shows:
+   - What will change (installment tracking removed, end date becomes optional, etc.)
+   - A summary of field changes
+3. Click **Confirm Conversion**
+4. The EMI will be converted to a Recurring Template, and all existing transactions will be updated to reference the new template
+5. The old EMI will be deleted automatically

 ### Auto-Generation